2024 Alaska Air Fuel Douglas C-54 crash

-On April 23, 2024, a Douglas C-54D operated by Alaska Air Fuel crashed near the Tanana River shortly after takeoff, killing both crew members.
+On April 23, 2024, a Douglas C-54 Skymaster operated by Alaska Air Fuel crashed near the Tanana River shortly after takeoff, killing both crew members.
 The aircraft, transporting fuel from Fairbanks International Airport in Fairbanks, Alaska, to Kobuk Airport in Kobuk, Alaska, suffered a failure on the outboard engine on the left wing shortly after takeoff.
 The crew attempted to resolve the failure and return to the airport, but a fuel explosion resulted in part of the aircraft's aileron controls separating.
 The crew were unable to recover from the subsequent loss of control.

 The investigation, conducted by the National Transportation Safety Board (NTSB), found that the maintenance done to the left outboard engine did not fix the dripping fuel tank located behind the engine, causing fuel to drip into the space between it and the engine.
 The wreckage showed that the nut used to connect the propeller feathering was incorrectly installed.
 When the pilots tried to feather the failed engine's propeller after it failed for undetermined reasons, the hose related to the feathering pump system sprayed high-pressure engine oil around the hot exhaust system, resulting in a fire.
 The fuel that had leaked into the space behind the engine subsequently ignited, resulting in the fuel explosion, loss of control, and crash.